 The wine of Chateau d’Arsac is vinified in large stainless steel tanks.
 Malolactic fermentation takes place in vat.
 The wine is aged in a combination of new and used, French oak barrels for 12 months before bottling.

 There are 2 second wines, Ruban Bleu d’Arsac and Baronne d’Arsac.
-They also make a dry white Bordeaux from a blend of Sauvignon Blanc and Semillon from a specific 4 hectare parcel of vines.
-Additionally they produce a wine from their 54 hectares of vines in the Haut Medoc appellation, Le Monteil d’Arsac.
+They also make a dry white Bordeaux from a blend of Sauvignon Blanc and Semillon from a specific 4-hectare parcel of vines.
+Additionally, they produce wine from their 54 hectares of vines in the Haut Medoc appellation, Le Monteil d’Arsac.

 When to Drink Chateau d’Arsac, Anticipated Maturity, Decanting Time

 Chateau d’Arsac can be enjoyed on the young side with decanting.
 Young vintages can be decanted for an average of 1 hour, give or take.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.